Exactly fourteen intrinsically knotted graphs have 21 edges

-Now consider $E \setminus \{ E^2(b_1) \cup E^2(b_2) \}$ which consists of three extra edges.
+Now, we conclude that $E \setminus \{ E^2(b_1) \cup E^2(b_2) \}$ consists of three extra edges.
 Note that each vertex of these edges has degree $3$ and there are four more vertices of degree $3$, besides $b_1$ and $b_2$.
 These two facts guarantees that these extra edges must be connected as a tree.
-There are two types of the tree so as all three edges are incident to one vertex $d$ or two edges are incident to different endpoints of the other edge $e$, respectively.
+This tree can be of two types; either all three edges are incident to one vertex $d$, or two edges are incident to different endpoints of the other edge $e$, respectively.
 In both cases, any two edges adjoined to the tree at the same vertex at the end must be also incident to $a_i$ and $a_{i+3}$, respectively, for some $i=1,2,3$.
-Therefore $G$ is one of three graphs as in Figure~\ref{fig:9}(b)-(c), depending on the types of the tree.
-The graph $G$ in Figure~\ref{fig:9}(b) is $H_{12}$ which is intrinsically knotted.
+Therefore, $G$ is one of three graphs as in Figure~\ref{fig:9}(b)-(c), depending on the types of the tree.
+The graph $G$ in Figure~\ref{fig:9}(b) is $H_{12}$, which is intrinsically knotted.
 But the two graphs in Figure~\ref{fig:9}(c) are not intrinsically knotted because, for some $i$, $|\widehat{E}_{a_i,a_{i+2}}| \leq 9$, and $\widehat{G}_{a_i,a_{i+2}}$ has a triangle.